arunksingh16/ai-projects/slack-bot-for-aws-news/README.md

 ![Slack Bot in Action](./assets/slack.png)

 ```
 ⚠️ Please note I am running my AWS news mcp server locally 😀.
-The MCP server is a simple HTTP server that provides the `/tools/` endpoint for the bot to call.
+The MCP server is a simple HTTP server that provides the required endpoint
+for the bot to call.
 You can run it from:
 -  https://github.com/arunksingh16/aws-news-mcp
 ```